zyp123494/DynaVol/DynaVol_dataset/README.md

 "--xy_vel" for more complex motion patterns (e.g. 3ObjRand),

-"--real_texture"(Only for real-world objects) for real-world texture(e.g. 3ObjRealCmpx).
+"--real_texture"(only for real-world objects) for real-world texture(e.g. 3ObjRealCmpx).

 ## Citation